NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Perfect Clarity.md

-**Trigger** You fail or critically fail an attack roll or Will save
+**Trigger** You fail or critically fail an attack roll or Will save.

 * * *

-You burn out all of your rage to ensure that your attack lands and your mind remains free.
-Reroll the triggering attack roll or Will save with a +2 circumstance bonus, use the better result, and resolve the effect.
+You burn out all your rage to ensure that your attack lands and your mind remains free.
+Reroll the triggering attack roll or Will save with a +2 circumstance bonus, and use the better result.
 You then immediately stop raging.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*